 The purchase of Dolly 3 was a little more considered.

-We wanted fixed end bunks for the twins (that span the width of the van) and a separate dining area when our bed is made up.
+We wanted fixed end bunks for the twins (that span the width of the van).
+Plus a separate dining area when our bed is made up.

-Caravan Finder has a really useful little tool, where you can type in which berth you’d like, and it will show you all the layout configurations for the different makes and models.
+Caravan Finder has a really useful little tool.
+You can type in which berth you’d like, and it will show you all the layout configurations; for the different makes and models.

 Once I’d made a note of the layout and make/model I liked, I went on a mission to find our perfect caravan!

 As well as sites like Caravan Finder, you can buy secondhand caravans from reputable caravan dealers, like Venture in Northamptonshire; but expect to pay a premium.

 For the real bargains check out newspapers, Gumtree, Facebook and eBay — but just be very, very cautious!